gitlabhq/gitlabhq/doc/permissions/permissions.md

 or by checking the checkbox on the admin panel.
 As an administrator, navigate to **Admin > Users** to create a new user or edit an existing one.
 There, you will find the option to flag the user as external.

+By default new users are not set as external users.
+This behavior can be changed by an administrator under **Admin > Application Settings**.